Frank Lampard: Chelsea don't need a Didier Drogba despite goalscoring issues | Goal.com

 Ole Gunnar Solskjaer has since come out and said that the pair are allowed to discuss who takes the penalty with no preferred taker between them.

 Lampard has gone for a different approach than his opposite number and has a clear penalty taker at Chelsea.
-He is no stranger to penalty controversy though having argued with Paulo Di Canio at West Ham and Didier Drogba at Chelsea over them in his playing career.
+He is no stranger to penalty controversy though. having argued with Paulo Di Canio at West Ham and Drogba at Chelsea over them during his playing career.

 “The Di Canio situation, I think he had been injured, I had taken one and scored it, and he came back into the team and he was the man," Lampard added.